KhushbuKumari21/You_tube_clone/You_tube_clone-main/frontend/README.md

        Search Bar – Search videos by title or keywords.
  6.User Clicks Any Video
    Opens the Video Page.
-    User can:👍 Like 👎 Dislike 💬 Comment(create ,Edit , delte)
+    User can:👍 Like 👎 Dislike 💬 Comment(create ,Edit , delete)
     View channel info
     Check related videos